Activists, U.N. celebrate pope's call to arms on climate change

-(Reuters) - Pope Francis’ appeal to save the planet won enthusiastic praise from climate change activists, scientists and religious figures on Thursday as a moral imperative to governments to make 2015 a turning point in efforts to slow global warming.
+June 18 (Reuters) - Pope Francis’ appeal to save the planet won praise from climate change activists, scientists and the United Nations on Thursday as a moral imperative to governments to make 2015 a turning point in efforts to slow global warming.

 “Climate change is no longer just a scientific issue; it is increasingly a moral and ethical one,” said Yolanda Kakabadse, president of the WWF international conservation group.

-“It affects the lives, livelihoods and rights of everyone, especially the poor, marginalized and most vulnerable communities.”
+“It affects the lives, livelihoods and rights of everyone, especially the poor, marginalised and most vulnerable communities.”

-“This clarion call should guide the world toward a strong and durable universal climate agreement in Paris at the end of this year,” Figueres said in a statement.
+“This clarion call should guide the world towards a strong and durable universal climate agreement in Paris at the end of this year,” Figueres said in a statement.

 “The Vatican has evaluated the scientific evidence for climate change and decided that the world must act to avoid the devastation of our life supporting ecosystem,” said Mark Maslin, professor of climatology at University College London.

-”When theological, political and scientific leaders all call for rapid decarbonization of our global economy it must be time we finally listen and create a binding international climate change agreement.”
+“When theological, political and scientific leaders all call for rapid decarbonisation of our global economy it must be time we finally listen and create a binding international climate change agreement.”

-Neil Thorns, Director of Advocacy at the British Catholic aid agency CAFOD, said the document was carefully timed for maximum impact ahead of the Paris conference.

-“The Pope has deliberately released the encyclical in a year of key UN moments that will affect humanity, and today he says that climate change is real, urgent and it must be tackled.”

 The encyclical, a leaked version of which was published on Monday by the Italian weekly L‘Espresso, met scepticism even before its publication from some conservatives including several U.S. Republican presidential candidates who doubt climate change is man-made.